 There will also be optional quarterly field trips for those who are interested.

 Mindfulness is the foundation of the foundation we'll be building together.

 "Mindfulness" means simply paying attention to the present moment with curiosity rather than judgment.
-We cannot effectively change a habit without awareness.
+We cannot effectively come into a more loving and supportive relationship with ourselves and our bodies without awareness.
 All year long, we'll be exploring a wide variety of mindfulness practices together.
 The goal is to infuse your life with awareness, inner calm and kindness.